 Hungarian forints are available to buy in many European countries, but it is better to exchange money in Hungary.
 Still, I wouldn’t recommend exchanging any money at all in an exchange office because the rate given will likely be poor and making you lose money.

-It’s much better to take out cash from a local ATM with a travel card without fees. such as the Revolut card.
+It’s much better to take out cash from a local ATM with a travel card without fees.

 Exchange currency in Hungary